 GIT is the most widely used version control system on the planet.
 On Siftery, 1,800+ companies have confirmed using GIT, including the top names as Apple, Microsoft, Amazon, LinkedIn, Facebook, Yahoo, and many, many others.
 Compared to many alternatives, with GIT, committing new changes, operations like branching, merging or comparing past versions of the code are optimized for impressive performance characteristics.
 When you decide to go through that GIT for dummies stage and get used to GIT commands, you’ll see the benefit of it when you work with any DevOps tool, e.g., JIRA, Jenkins, etc.

-In this course, we’ll be using BitBucket repository to learn how to use GIT and practice working on GIT commands.
+In this course, we’ll be using BitBucket repository to learn how to use GIT and practice working on GIT commands with examples.
 You don’t need to have a BitBucket account in advance – remember, GIT for dummies means we’ll leave no step unsupervised.
 We’ll go through the registration and login processes at the beginning, so you don’t feel any stress or being left out.
 After configuring your account, you’ll work on setting up remote GIT repositories.
 That’s what you’re going to do daily if you really use GIT at your work and other cooperations.
-Creating users and groups, cloning remote repositories will also be everyday tasks, so we’ll start with these in Section 2 of this course.
+Creating users and groups, cloning remote repositories will also be everyday tasks, so we’ll start with these in Section 2 of this GIT commands tutorial.

 This is Aravindhan.
 For the past 5 + years, we train and educate Students and experienced professionals Online through various medium.
 We have professional trainers who work in each technology we teach with best experience.
 We cover technologies such as Programming, Web designing and development, Android app development and many more.
 We believe in win-win policy and join us to learn what you want and what we know.